 While it is true that Google gives YouTube preferential treatment in SERPs, this is only true for certain keywords.
-These keywords are commonly referred to as “video keywords”.
+These keywords are commonly referred to as “video keywords.”

-Before you start working on your next clip you might want to google your targeted keyword to see if any videos appear on the search engine result pages.
+Before you start working on your next clip, you might want to google your targeted keyword to see if any videos appear on the search engine result pages.
 If they do, you know have visibility of your competition.
 From there, you have two options.

 Google will generally display “video results” for the following keywords:

 - Product or software reviews.